rktjmp/lush.nvim/README.md

 There are two interactive tutorials provided,

-- `lush_quick_start.lua`, which will give you a few-minute overview of Lush's features, accessible via `:LushRunQuickstart`.
+- `:LushRunQuickstart` which will give you a few-minute overview of Lush's features. (`lush_quick_start.lua` in the examples folder.)

-- `lush_tutorial.lua`, a more in-depth guide through various ways to apply Lus, accessible via `:LushRunTutorial`.
+- `:LushRunTutorial`, a more in-depth guide through various ways to apply Lush.
+  (`lush_tutorial.lua` in the examples folder).

 A Lush theme template is avaliable in the examples folder, as well as other examples for various topics (Lightline, dependecy injection, etc).